veebee4/catnip-cove/README.md

 ## Cat Management (Superuser/Admin only)

 ## 404 Error Page
+The error pages on the site include custom pages for the following errors:

+400
+403
+404
+500
+All pages use the same background image and layout with only the content amended to reflect the error code and message to the user.

 ## **Defensive Programming**
 <!-- To keep the site secure and protected against a brute force attack or attempts to access pages reserved solely based on user permission levels, defensive programming was at the forefront of the development.